 By now you’ve probably heard about the Heartbleed Bug that has caused an uproar over the last few days.
 Apparently over the last two years, this bug has affected an unknown number of websites.
 The good news is that many major websites like Google, Facebook, Yahoo and Tumblr are patched at this point.
 But the professionals recommended you change your passwords for banking, finance, email and social media sites.

 Avoid using the same password for multiple sites; that is the main way to limit the damage these kinds of hacks will cause.

 To test a website to see if it has been patched, please go here.

 Information on the bug itself can be found in several places, but these are some useful sites: BBC, TechCrunch, Heartbleed.

 Some articles with advice on what to do can be found here and here.

 Don’t forget to follow us on social media, and change your passwords.

 It’s safe to say that many poets are creative.
 In honor of National Poetry Month, here’s a look at some of some characteristics that creative people possess according to Huffington Post.
 Taking the time for “solitude” and “getting out of their own heads” translates well to reading something new, trying something different, maybe watching a movie by yourself to fully absorb it and get inspired.
 Are you creative?
 Tell us what you do!

 If you want to be creative in a structured setting you could always sign up for one of our classes like jewelry making, yarn club, bookclub, bobbin lacemaking… or one of the other great programs we offer.

-Join us on Saturday, April 12th at 1:30 pm in the Community Room for a discussion of The Twelve Tribes of Hattie by Ayana Mathis.
+Join us on Saturday, May 10th at 1:30 pm in the Community Room for a discussion of The Unlikely Pilgrimage of Harold Fry by Rachel Joyce.
 New members welcome!